MohamedAshraf404/MohamedAshraf404/README.md

 ## 📂 **Projects**

+# Sales Data Analysis for Adventure Works

+This project involves the development of an interactive dashboard to analyze Adventure Works sales data using Power BI.
+The dashboard provides clear and actionable insights to enhance decision-making.

+## Project Overview

+- **Modeling**: Built a star schema and created custom tables to organize the data effectively.
+- **Analysis**: Developed key measures such as:
+  - Total Orders
+  - Revenue
+  - Top Sales Representatives
+- **Design**: Created a three-page interactive dashboard featuring:
+  - Filters for dynamic data exploration
+  - Bookmarks for easy navigation

+## Results

+The dashboard has significantly improved decision-making by providing clear and actionable insights into sales performance.

+## Tools Used

+- **Power BI**: For data modeling, analysis, and dashboard creation.

 ### **Top Selling Products Data Analysis**
 - **Description**: Analyzed a structured dataset to identify top-selling products across categories.
 - **Key Achievements**: